 Spirituality is about trying new things and doing things differently than you’ve done before.
-It’s not easy though, and some people resist it.
+It’s not easy, though; some people resist it.

-It’s humbling to admit your truth to another person, which can be embarrassing, scary, and emotional.
-But the prize—good health, friends, a job, and a happy life you’ve always wanted—is worth it.
+It’s humbling to admit your truth to another person; it can also be embarrassing, scary, and emotional.
+But the prizes, like good health, friends, a job, and a happy life you’ve always wanted, are worth it.
 So get out there and try being spiritual.
 You just might change your life!

 About the Author: Brian Carberg, LPC, NCC, BCPC

 Brian Carberg is a Licensed Professional Counselor in private counseling practice in Connecticut.
 He is a National Certified Counselor, a Board Certified Professional Counselor in the American Psychotherapy Association, and holds a Master’s Degree in Pastoral Counseling.
 He has been assisting people in their healing journeys since 1990, serving as a counselor and supervisor in various Mental Health and Addiction programs.
 For 10 years he worked as a Substance Abuse Counselor and Supervisor in an outpatient treatment program for people addicted to Heroin and other Opiates.
 In his current private counseling practice, he thoroughly enjoys assisting clients in all stages of recovery from various addictions.
 He believes today can be the start of the life you want, if you are willing to do the work.

 Jeffrey Juergens earned his Bachelor’s and Juris Doctor from the University of Florida.
 Jeffrey’s desire to help others led him to focus on economic and social development and policy making.
 After graduation, he decided to pursue his passion of writing and editing.
 Jeffrey’s mission is to educate and inform the public on addiction issues and help those in need of treatment find the best option for them.